kyubxy/YasaiOld/README.md

 Pressing tab shows a test picker that allows you to view different test scenarios.
 Please read [this guide](https://github.com/EpicTofuu/Yasai/wiki/Testing) on Yasai testing

 # Getting started
-At the moment, the framework doesn't actually work.
-You can still test it by cloning the repo and following the steps below
+Later, the framework will move towards using NuGet packages.
+Currently your most viable option is to either submodule the framework and use the code directly or wait a little longer for things to settle.

 **This project uses submodules!** Ensure when you are cloning, you initialise the submodules correctly using `git submodule update --init --recursive`